 Storage drives can be manufactured in different types.
-It is important to identify what type of storage your Chromebook or laptop is using.
+It is important to identify what type of storage your laptop is using.
 The two primary types of drives are Solid State Drives (SSD) or Hard Disk Drives (HDD).

 HDD is built with older technology and can typically hold more data than an SSD.
 However, an HDD is slower to read and write data.
 The major benefit of using an HDD today is for its large storage capacity.
 Prior to the existence of SSD, HDD was the medium for the installation of Operating Systems (OS).
 Because of the slow speed of HDD, it is no longer ideal to install OS on an HDD anymore.

 SSD is a fairly new technology with speeds faster than an HDD can normally achieve.
 Most Chromebook’s today use SSD to run Chrome OS in favor of HDD for multiple reasons.
 Solid State Drives are faster than Hard Disk.
 They are also lighter since they are built with fewer mechanical parts.
 They are smaller in size which allows it to be very thin and easy to carry.
 To view the SSD Storage specs for your device please refer to the above Comparison Chart and look at the column titled “SSD”.

 Random Access Memory (RAM) is used when Chrome OS and it’s applications are running.
 Think of RAM as a giant basic of temporary data that applications need to quickly use to fulfill their requirements.
 With more RAM, you can use more applications simultaneously, allowing you to multi-task more effectively.
 The amount of memory that can be used in RAM is measured in gigabytes.
 Although the primary technical detail for RAM is its size, it is also important to look at the speed of the RAM.